Fed up with slow internet,

 The second model is e-commerce.

 While it may seem similar to promoting physical products as an affiliate initially, it is not.
 This essentially means that instead of having a physical store, which can cost you tens of thousands in rent, staff, and inventory costs, you can have a virtual one in the form of an e-commerce website.
-In contrary to the traditional model, you do not need to have a huge inventory at home.
-You need to have good connections with reliable suppliers who are willing to deliver the products for you to your customers while ensuring they are in great condition and exactly what your customers require upon placing orders.
+In contrast to the traditional model, you do not need to have a huge inventory at home.
+You need to have good connections with reliable suppliers who are willing to deliver the products to your customers while ensuring they are in great condition and exactly what your customers require upon placing orders.
 The only con is that building an e-commerce store is very challenging, especially for a beginner who does not know anything about web design.
-Even if you hired a freelancer, you might have to pay hundreds and even thousands of dollars because of the perceived value, as in your store can earn you much more than what you invest initially in the long run.
+Even if you hired a freelancer, you might have to pay hundreds and even thousands of dollars because of the perceived value, as your store can earn you much more than what you invest initially in the long run.
 However, you do not get to make that money immediately.

 Read Previous